 In 2001, the Master of Arts Program in Peace, Development, Security and International Conflict Transformation at the University of Innsbruck was created.
-The director of the program, Prof. Dr. Wolfgang Dietrich created this unique Master program together with students and teachers from all over the world.
-Since 2008, Professor Dietrich has held the UNESCO Chair for Peace Studies at the University of Innsbruck.
+Wolfgang Dietrich created this unique Master Program together with students and teachers from all over the world and was director of the Program until 2021.
+Since 2021, Andreas Oberprantacher is the Academic Director of the MA Program and since 2023, Rina Alluri holds the UNESCO Chair for Peace Studies at the University of Innsbruck.

 Encouraging Many Peaces – The Program’s Philosophy